AkshayKumarNc95/Code-Real-Time/README.md

 # CodeRealTime
-Realtime coding and live streaming App.
+Realtime coding and live streaming Application built wiht React Js, and Node Js.

+The text is transmitted using the socket.io and uses Operational Transformation to synchronise data between the clients.
+Please feel free to pull the code and try it yourelf.

 **Starting services**
   * Follow the readme files for service specific instructions (if exists)